 sufficient from the moment when the substitution of mothers is no longer

-envisaged only “from the physical side” (158)
+envisaged only “from the physical side.”
+(158)

 Derrida identifies the Rousseausit gesture of the mother's substitution in play in this text and, more broadly, how education is defined as an infinite chain of substitution.
-Derrida also already identifies a passage that my text will analyze later via the reading of On Hospitality, about maternal solicitude, and how the nurse already possesses this ambivalent role that threatens the mother's motherhood and the necessary substitution of the mother.
-Moreover, he underlies a fascinating point beyond the scope of this article, with the introduction of the notion of culture, which appears as the natural supplement of the "nature déficiente."
+Derrida also already identifies a passage that my text will analyze later via the reading of On Hospitality (2023), about maternal solicitude, and how the nurse already possesses this ambivalent role that threatens the mother's motherhood and the necessary substitution of the mother.
+Moreover, he underlies a fascinating point beyond the scope of this article, with the introduction of the notion of culture, which appears as the natural supplement of the “nature déficiente.”
 According to Derrida, nurses embody this complex, ambivalent, and essential role in Rousseau's text.

-For nurses, systeemtically denigrated by Rousseau, nonetheless possess knowledge that we should relearn.
+For nurses, systemically denigrated by Rousseau, nonetheless possess knowledge that we should relearn.
 Human beings must reconnect with their language dysfluencies, symbols of their lost childhoods and creations.
 Rousseau revisits classical terminology that defines language in order to question it, undermine these contradictions, and ultimately give language a completely different role.

 This ephemeral language, which is forgotten by the child when they reach adulthood, is not trivial; it is already spoken before any spoken language takes root.
 The term ephemeral comes from the Greek ἐφημέριος, “composed of epi, ‘during,’ and hêmera, ‘day’” (Dictionnaire de l’Académie Française).
 It refers to something that lasts only one day.
 However, if we break down this term, the root ἐφη appears by coincidence as a homograph to the conjugated verb φημί, meaning to say, to think, or to know.
 If I apply babbling itself as a reading practice similar to etymological analysis, nourished by this uncanny homographic accident, I could read the term ephemeral, in a babbled form, as ephé-phēmí-hêmera––the single or first day that brings into being the acts of thinking and saying.
 In this case, saying precedes language as it is commonly understood.
 The ephemerality of the moment or the utterance signifies it means something, and it defines this period of a child’s life, often considered to be devoid of language.
 In a sense, it is the very moment of saying that dissipates the instant learned language comes to replace it.
 The substitute mother, the prosthetic caregiver, the supplement of maternity, embodies the interlocutor of this dialogue.
 She is among the few who possess the ability to decode absolute speech, incomprehensible to common mortals, the language that precedes language.
 This primary language, through its movement, speaks, acts, and shifts.
 Babble is therefore not so much a proto-language as a language in its own right, a language that exists and possesses its own codes and which, according to Rousseau, can be decoded.
 Nurses learn this language through habit and practice because they are always in contact with children.
 Therefore, it is not mothers or fathers who speak with infants or understand them, but rather the nurses.
 Those who understand children the best are often not from their own families.
 However, for Rousseau, this represents an imminent danger.
 Rousseau is concerned that nurses might become the mothers.
 What would then be the consequences of such a substitution?